mazhuowen/LeetCode/线性表/#61 Rotate List.md

 [toc]

-Given a linked list, rotate the list to the right by k places, where k is non-negative.
+Given a linked list, rotate the list to the right by $k$ places, where k is non-negative.